For capital projects, long term program support and memorial designations.

 A Designated Fund is ideal for families, individuals, and groups who:

-- Are dedicated to supporting a specific charity.
+- Are dedicated to supporting a specific project or charity.

 - Want to make a long-term impact on the charities that are most important to them.